Jonathan Allen: Professional career

+Washington Redskins / Football Team / Commanders (2017–2024)

-The Washington Redskins selected Allen in the first round, 17th overall, of the 2017 NFL Draft.
+The Washington Redskins selected Allen in the first round, 17th overall, of the 2017 NFL draft.
 He signed his four-year rookie contract, worth $11.59 million, on May 11, 2017.
 Allen recorded his first career sack in a Week 3 game against the Oakland Raiders.
 In Week 6, he suffered a Lisfranc injury against the San Francisco 49ers.
-He later underwent surgery and was placed on injured reserve on October 19, 2017.
+He later underwent surgery and was placed on injured reserve on October 19.

 Allen returned for the 2018 season and started all 16 games, recording eight sacks, 61 total tackles, and 15 quarterback hits.
+In the 2019 season, he started in 15 games and finished with six sacks, 68 total tackles (46 solo), one pass defended, one fumble recovery, and one fumble recovery.
 The team exercised the fifth-year option on his contract on April 27, 2020.
 After playing the defensive end position for the first three seasons of his career, Allen switched over to defensive tackle after the team's new defensive coordinator Jack Del Rio implemented a 4-3 defensive scheme.
+He finished the 2020 season with two sacks, 63 total tackles (36 solo), one fumble recovery, and one safety.

 On July 27, 2021, Allen signed a four-year contract extension worth $72 million.

-On December 13, 2021, he was placed on the COVID-19 reserve list, but placed back on the active roster five days later.
-After recording a sack in the Week 15 game against the Philadelphia Eagles, he set a new career high of 8.5 sacks in a single-season.
-Allen punched teammate Daron Payne on the sideline during a blowout Monday Night Football loss to the Cowboys in Week 16.
-He was voted to the 2022 Pro Bowl, his first, following the season.
+On December 13, he was placed on the COVID-19 reserve list, but placed back on the active roster five days later.
+After recording a sack in the Week 15 game against the Philadelphia Eagles, he set a temporary career-high of 8.5 sacks in a single-season.
+The following week, Allen punched teammate Daron Payne on the sideline during a blowout Sunday Night Football loss to the Dallas Cowboys.
+He went on to set a career-high of 9.0 sacks in a single-season in the season finale against the New York Giants.
+Allen was voted to his first Pro Bowl following the season, and was ranked 88th by his fellow players on the NFL Top 100 Players of 2022.

 In Week 1 of the 2022 season, he recorded three tackles and a sack.
-Allen recorded his first career interception on Justin Fields and first career forced fumble in the Week 6 win over the Chicago Bears.
-In December 2022, he was voted into his second consecutive Pro Bowl.
+In Week 6 against the Chicago Bears, Allen caught a pass from Justin Fields for his first career interception and had his first career forced fumble in the win.
+In December, he was voted into his second consecutive Pro Bowl, and was ranked 52nd by his fellow players on the NFL Top 100 Players of 2023.
+In the 2023 season, Allen started 16 games and finished with 5.5 sacks, 53 total tackles (30 solo), and one pass defended.